deciduously/roll/README.md

 The backend component also has two other CLI modes:

-* Invoke with no arguments for a REPL which will evaluate commands in sequence separated by spaces and prompt for further input until a SIGINT.
+* Invoke with `repl` as the first arg for a REPL which will evaluate commands in sequence separated by spaces and prompt for further input until a SIGINT.
 * Invoke with your command as space-separated arguments to run a single operation.

-You can run the webserver directly via `roll serve`
+You can run the webserver directly via `roll` (`cargo run`) or `roll serve` (`cargo run -- serve`).

 Command formats: